Theory of Operation

 As a guideline, the buffer size should be at least (2 × block size) + 2 KB.

-The SDSIO Server uses a simple protocol for data exchange between a host computer and the embedded target that integrates an SDSIO Interface.
-The protocol assumes that the correct communication to the server is already ensured by the underlying technology (TCP/IP or USB) and therefore no extra check is implemented.
+The SDSIO-Server uses a simple protocol for data exchange between a host computer and the embedded target that integrates an SDSIO Interface.
+The protocol assumes that communication to the SDSIO-Server is ensured by the underlying transport technology (TCP/IP or USB); therefore, no additional checks are implemented.

-The following conventions describe the command semantic used in the following documentation:
+The following conventions describe the command semantics used in the following documentation:

 | Symbol | Description |